Jille/daikin-control/README.md

 Daikin original API use REST.

 You can use GET http request to retrive informations and POST http request to apply new settings.
+Note that they should be posted in the query string of the URL, and not in the post body.

 Uri                | GET | POST | desc
 -------------------|-----|------|-----